Cyphershadow24ar/Leet-Code/README.md

 79. (2553) Separate the Digits in an Array
 80. (2561) Rearranging Fruits
 81. (2573) Find the String with LCP
-82. (2598) Smallest Missing Non-negative Integer After Operations
-83. (2615) Sum of Distances
-84. (2654) Minimum Number of Operations to Make All Array Elements Equal to 1
-85. (2657) Find the Prefix Common Array of Two Arrays
-86. (2749) Minimum Operations to Make the Integer Zero
-87. (2751) Robot Collisions
-88. (2770) Maximum Number of Jumps to Reach the Last Index
-89. (2784) Check if Array is Good
-90. (2787) Ways to Express an Integer as Sum of Powers
-91. (2833) Furthest Point From Origin
-92. (2839) Check if Strings Can be Made Equal With Operations I
-93. (2840) Check if Strings Can be Made Equal With Operations II
-94. (2872) Maximum Number of K-Divisible Components
-95. (2943) Maximize Area of Square Hole in Grid
-96. (2946) Matrix Similarity After Cyclic Shifts
-97. (2975) Maximum Square Area by Removing Fences from a Field
-98. (2976) Minimum Cost to Convert String I
-99. (2977) Minimum Cost to Convert String II
-100. (2906) Construct Product Matrix
-101. (3000) Maximum Area of Longest Diagonal Rectangle
-102. (3003) Maximize the Number of Partitions After Operations
-103. (3010) Divide an Array Into Subarrays With Minimum Cost I
-104. (3013) Divide an Array Into Subarrays With Minimum Cost II
-105. (3021) Alice and Bob Playing Flower Game
-106. (3025) Find the Number of Ways to Place People I
-107. (3027) Find the Number of Ways to Place People II
-108. (3043) Find the Length of the Longest Common Prefix
-109. (3047) Find the Largest Area of Square Inside Two Rectangles
-110. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
-111. (3074) Apple Redistribution into Boxes
-112. (3075) Maximize Happiness of Selected Children
-113. (3093) Longest Common Suffix Queries
-114. (3100) Water Bottles II
-115. (3120) Count the Number of Special Characters I
-116. (3121) Count the Number of Special Characters II
-117. (3129) Find All Possible Stable Binary Arrays I
-118. (3136) Valid Word
-119. (3147) Taking Maximum Energy From the Mystic Dungeon
-120. (3161) Block Placement Queries
-121. (3186) Maximum Total Damage With Spell Casting
-122. (3190) Find Minimum Operations to Make All Elements Divisible by Three
-123. (3195) Find the Minimum Area to Cover All Ones I
-124. (3197) Find the Minimum Area to Cover All Ones II
-125. (3201) Find the Maximum Length of Valid Subsequence I
-126. (3202) Find the Maximum Length of Valid Subsequence II
-127. (3212) Count Submatrices With Equal Frequency of X and Y
-128. (3217) Delete Nodes From Linked List Present in Array
-129. (3228) Maximum Number of Operations to Move Ones to the End
-130. (3289) The Two Sneaky Numbers of Digitville
-131. (3296) 3296.
+82. (2574) Left and Right Sum Differences
+83. (2598) Smallest Missing Non-negative Integer After Operations
+84. (2615) Sum of Distances
+85. (2654) Minimum Number of Operations to Make All Array Elements Equal to 1
+86. (2657) Find the Prefix Common Array of Two Arrays
+87. (2749) Minimum Operations to Make the Integer Zero
+88. (2751) Robot Collisions
+89. (2770) Maximum Number of Jumps to Reach the Last Index
+90. (2784) Check if Array is Good
+91. (2787) Ways to Express an Integer as Sum of Powers
+92. (2833) Furthest Point From Origin
+93. (2839) Check if Strings Can be Made Equal With Operations I
+94. (2840) Check if Strings Can be Made Equal With Operations II
+95. (2872) Maximum Number of K-Divisible Components
+96. (2943) Maximize Area of Square Hole in Grid
+97. (2946) Matrix Similarity After Cyclic Shifts
+98. (2975) Maximum Square Area by Removing Fences from a Field
+99. (2976) Minimum Cost to Convert String I
+100. (2977) Minimum Cost to Convert String II
+101. (2906) Construct Product Matrix
+102. (3000) Maximum Area of Longest Diagonal Rectangle
+103. (3003) Maximize the Number of Partitions After Operations
+104. (3010) Divide an Array Into Subarrays With Minimum Cost I
+105. (3013) Divide an Array Into Subarrays With Minimum Cost II
+106. (3021) Alice and Bob Playing Flower Game
+107. (3025) Find the Number of Ways to Place People I
+108. (3027) Find the Number of Ways to Place People II
+109. (3043) Find the Length of the Longest Common Prefix
+110. (3047) Find the Largest Area of Square Inside Two Rectangles
+111. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
+112. (3074) Apple Redistribution into Boxes
+113. (3075) Maximize Happiness of Selected Children
+114. (3093) Longest Common Suffix Queries
+115. (3100) Water Bottles II
+116. (3120) Count the Number of Special Characters I
+117. (3121) Count the Number of Special Characters II
+118. (3129) Find All Possible Stable Binary Arrays I
+119. (3136) Valid Word
+120. (3147) Taking Maximum Energy From the Mystic Dungeon
+121. (3161) Block Placement Queries
+122. (3186) Maximum Total Damage With Spell Casting
+123. (3190) Find Minimum Operations to Make All Elements Divisible by Three
+124. (3195) Find the Minimum Area to Cover All Ones I
+125. (3197) Find the Minimum Area to Cover All Ones II
+126. (3201) Find the Maximum Length of Valid Subsequence I
+127. (3202) Find the Maximum Length of Valid Subsequence II
+128. (3212) Count Submatrices With Equal Frequency of X and Y
+129. (3217) Delete Nodes From Linked List Present in Array
+130. (3228) Maximum Number of Operations to Move Ones to the End
+131. (3289) The Two Sneaky Numbers of Digitville
+132. (3296) 3296.
 Minimum Number of Seconds to Make Mountain Height Zero
-132. (3300) Minimum Element After Replacement With Digit Sum
-133. (3304) Find the K-th Character in String Game I
-134. (3307) Find the K-th Character in String Game II
-135. (3314) Construct the Minimum Bitwise Array I
-136. (3315) Construct the Minimum Bitwise Array II
-137. (3318) Find X-Sum of All K-Long Subarrays I
-138. (3330) Find the Original Typed String I
-139. (3333) Find the Original Typed String II
-140. (3346) Maximum Frequency of an Element After Performing Operations I
-141. (3347) Maximum Frequency of an Element After Performing Operations II
-142. (3349) Adjacent Increasing Subarrays Detection I
-143. (3350) Adjacent Increasing Subarrays Detection II
-144. (3354) Make Array Elements Equal to Zero
-145. (3363) Find the Maximum Number of Fruits Collected
-146. (3370) Smallest Number With All Set Bits
-147. (3379) Transformed Array
-148. (3381) Maximum subarray sum with length Divisible by K
-149. (3397) Maximum Number of Distinct Elements After Operations
-150. (3418) Maximum Amount of Money Robot Can Earn
-151. (3432) Count Partitions with Even Sum Difference
-152. (3433) Count Mentions Per User
-153. (3439) Reschedule Meetings for Maximum Free Time I
-154. (3440) Reschedule Meetings for Maximum Free Time II
-155. (3446) Sort Matrix by Diagonals
-156. (3453) Separate Squares I
-157. (3454) Separate Squares II
-158. (3459) Length of Longest V-Shaped Diagonal Segment
-159. (3461) Check If Digits Are Equal in String After Operations I
-160. (3464) Maximize the Distance Between Points on a Square
-161. (3474) Lexicographically Smallest Generated String
-162. (3477) Fruits Into Baskets II
-163. (3479) Fruits Into Baskets III
-164. (3480) Maximize Subarrays After Removing One Conflicting Pair
-165. (3487) Maximum Unique Subarray Sum After Deletion
-166. (3488) Closest Equal Element Queries
-167. (3494) Find the Minimum Amount of Time to Brew Potions
-168. (3495) Minimum Operations to Make Array Elements Zero
-169. (3507) Minimum Pair Removal to Sort Array I
-170. (3510) Minimum Pair Removal to Sort Array II
-171. (3512) Minimum Operations to Make Array Sum Divisible by K
-172. (3516) Find Closest Person
-173. (3531) Count Covered Buildings
-174. (3539) Find Sum of Array Product of Magical Sequences
-175. (3541) Find Most Frequent Vowel and Consonant
-176. (3546) Equal Sum Grid Partition I
-177. (3548) Equal Sum Grid Partition II
-178. (3562) Maximum Profit from Trading Stocks with Discounts
-179. (3567) Minimum Absolute Difference in Sliding Submatrix
-180. (3573) Best Time to Buy and Sell Stock V
-181. (3577) Count the Number of Computer Unlocking Permutations
-182. (3578) Count Partitions With Max-Min Difference at Most K
-183. (3583) Count Special Triplets
-184. (3600) Maximize Spanning Tree Stability with Upgrades
-185. (3606) Coupon Code Validator
-186. (3607) Power Grid Maintenance
-187. (3623) Count Number of Trapezoids I
-188. (3625) Count Number of Trapezoids II
-189. (3629) Minimum Jumps to Reach End via Prime Teleportation
-190. (3633) Earliest Finish Time for Land and Water Rides I
-191. (3634) Minimum Removals to Balance Array
-192. (3635) Earliest Finish Time for Land and Water Rides II
-193. (3637) Trionic Array I
-194. (3640) Trionic Array II
-195. (3643) Flip Square Submatrix Vertically
-196. (3650) Minimum Cost Path with Edge Reversals
-197. (3651) Minimum Cost Path with Teleportations
-198. (3652) Best Time to Buy and Sell Stock using Strategy
-199. (3653) XOR After Range Multiplication Queries I
-200. (3655) XOR After Range Multiplication Queries II
-201. (3660) Jump Game IX
-202. (3661) Maximum Walls Destroyed by Robots
-203. (3666) Minimum Operations to Equalize Binary String
-204. (3713) Longest Balanced Substring I
-205. (3714) Longest Balanced Substring II
-206. (3719) Longest Balanced Subarry I
-207. (3721) Longest Balanced Subarray II
-208. (3740) Minimum Distance Between Three Equal Elements I
-209. (3741) Minimum Distance Between Three Equal Elements II
-210. (3742) Maximum Path Score in a Grid
-211. (3751) Total Waviness of Numbers in Range I
-212. (3753) Total Waviness of Numbers in Range II
-213. (3761) Minimum Absolute Distance Between Mirror Pairs
-214. (3783) Mirror Distance of an Integer
+133. (3300) Minimum Element After Replacement With Digit Sum
+134. (3304) Find the K-th Character in String Game I
+135. (3307) Find the K-th Character in String Game II
+136. (3314) Construct the Minimum Bitwise Array I
+137. (3315) Construct the Minimum Bitwise Array II
+138. (3318) Find X-Sum of All K-Long Subarrays I
+139. (3330) Find the Original Typed String I
+140. (3333) Find the Original Typed String II
+141. (3346) Maximum Frequency of an Element After Performing Operations I
+142. (3347) Maximum Frequency of an Element After Performing Operations II
+143. (3349) Adjacent Increasing Subarrays Detection I
+144. (3350) Adjacent Increasing Subarrays Detection II
+145. (3354) Make Array Elements Equal to Zero
+146. (3363) Find the Maximum Number of Fruits Collected
+147. (3370) Smallest Number With All Set Bits
+148. (3379) Transformed Array
+149. (3381) Maximum subarray sum with length Divisible by K
+150. (3397) Maximum Number of Distinct Elements After Operations
+151. (3418) Maximum Amount of Money Robot Can Earn
+152. (3432) Count Partitions with Even Sum Difference
+153. (3433) Count Mentions Per User
+154. (3439) Reschedule Meetings for Maximum Free Time I
+155. (3440) Reschedule Meetings for Maximum Free Time II
+156. (3446) Sort Matrix by Diagonals
+157. (3453) Separate Squares I
+158. (3454) Separate Squares II
+159. (3459) Length of Longest V-Shaped Diagonal Segment
+160. (3461) Check If Digits Are Equal in String After Operations I
+161. (3464) Maximize the Distance Between Points on a Square
+162. (3474) Lexicographically Smallest Generated String
+163. (3477) Fruits Into Baskets II
+164. (3479) Fruits Into Baskets III
+165. (3480) Maximize Subarrays After Removing One Conflicting Pair
+166. (3487) Maximum Unique Subarray Sum After Deletion
+167. (3488) Closest Equal Element Queries
+168. (3494) Find the Minimum Amount of Time to Brew Potions
+169. (3495) Minimum Operations to Make Array Elements Zero
+170. (3507) Minimum Pair Removal to Sort Array I
+171. (3510) Minimum Pair Removal to Sort Array II
+172. (3512) Minimum Operations to Make Array Sum Divisible by K
+173. (3516) Find Closest Person
+174. (3531) Count Covered Buildings
+175. (3539) Find Sum of Array Product of Magical Sequences
+176. (3541) Find Most Frequent Vowel and Consonant
+177. (3546) Equal Sum Grid Partition I
+178. (3548) Equal Sum Grid Partition II
+179. (3562) Maximum Profit from Trading Stocks with Discounts
+180. (3567) Minimum Absolute Difference in Sliding Submatrix
+181. (3573) Best Time to Buy and Sell Stock V
+182. (3577) Count the Number of Computer Unlocking Permutations
+183. (3578) Count Partitions With Max-Min Difference at Most K
+184. (3583) Count Special Triplets
+185. (3600) Maximize Spanning Tree Stability with Upgrades
+186. (3606) Coupon Code Validator
+187. (3607) Power Grid Maintenance
+188. (3623) Count Number of Trapezoids I
+189. (3625) Count Number of Trapezoids II
+190. (3629) Minimum Jumps to Reach End via Prime Teleportation
+191. (3633) Earliest Finish Time for Land and Water Rides I
+192. (3634) Minimum Removals to Balance Array
+193. (3635) Earliest Finish Time for Land and Water Rides II
+194. (3637) Trionic Array I
+195. (3640) Trionic Array II
+196. (3643) Flip Square Submatrix Vertically
+197. (3650) Minimum Cost Path with Edge Reversals
+198. (3651) Minimum Cost Path with Teleportations
+199. (3652) Best Time to Buy and Sell Stock using Strategy
+200. (3653) XOR After Range Multiplication Queries I
+201. (3655) XOR After Range Multiplication Queries II
+202. (3660) Jump Game IX
+203. (3661) Maximum Walls Destroyed by Robots
+204. (3666) Minimum Operations to Equalize Binary String
+205. (3713) Longest Balanced Substring I
+206. (3714) Longest Balanced Substring II
+207. (3719) Longest Balanced Subarry I
+208. (3721) Longest Balanced Subarray II
+209. (3740) Minimum Distance Between Three Equal Elements I
+210. (3741) Minimum Distance Between Three Equal Elements II
+211. (3742) Maximum Path Score in a Grid
+212. (3751) Total Waviness of Numbers in Range I
+213. (3753) Total Waviness of Numbers in Range II
+214. (3761) Minimum Absolute Distance Between Mirror Pairs
+215. (3783) Mirror Distance of an Integer